williamjameswillis/solirius/README_NEW.md

 1. accessibility is spelt wrong - could confuse a visually impaired user using a screen reader
 2. there is no defined tab index/order so the Done button cannot be tabbed to - would make it difficult/impossible to use for a visually impaired user
 3. the form fields are missing both labels and aria label tags - therefore a screen reader could not easily identify them to a visually impaired user
-4. the image has no alt text so a screen reader will not be able to tell the user what the image is displaying
+4. the image has no alt text tag so a screen reader will not be able to tell the user what the image is displaying
 5. the image is in a div called contact-form-section which might mislead a user
 6. the form doesnt have a h1, it goes straight to h2 + the h1 should be outside the form field
 7. the fields are missing focus and active states so its not easy to see what is going on when using the form

+### Bug report for accessibility violation 4

+Bug title:
+Image is not announced by a screen reader.

+Priority: it depends :)

+Description:
+The image displayed on the webpage does not have an alt text tag describing what the images is i.e. a robot and crucially describing its relation to the rest of the webpage.

+Reproduction steps:
+1. Run the website on a local page using Microsoft Edge
+2. Use the built in screen reader in Edge to read the page
+3. The image is not mentioned whatsoever as it has no alt text

+Expected behaviour:
+The image should be announced by the screen reader using the alt tag.
+The text in this tag should describe the image and its relation to the rest of the webpage.

+Actual behaviour:
+The image is not mentioned whatsoever by the screen reader.

+Evidence:
+I would attach into the bug ticket a video of the Actual behaviour for the developer to help them reproduce the issue.

 ### How to guide - automation